Content tagged with "performance"

 Innigkeit Piano Trio

-Pianist Garret Ross, cellist Ruth Marshall, and Lewis & Clark faculty member Emily Cole perform piano trio works of Beethoven, Ravel, and Carter on Sunday, March 18, 2018 at 2pm in the Agnes Flanagan Chapel.
-This event is free and open to the public.
+Pianist Garret Ross, cellist Ruth Marshall, and Lewis & Clark faculty member Emily Cole perform piano trio works of Gabriel Fauré, Franz Schubert, and Elliott Carter on Sunday, March 18, 2018 at 2pm in the Agnes Flanagan Chapel.

 Lewis & Clark College screens documentary film